Beechwold Park

 About the Location

-Beechwold Park is an 11.41-acre nature preserve located in the Clintonville community of Columbus, Ohio.
-Designated as a preserve in 2016, it is situated within the Old Beechwold Historical District, which was listed on the Columbus Register of Historic Properties in 1985 and on the National Register of Historic Places in 1987.
+Situated in Columbus' Clintonville community, the 11.41-acre Beechwold Park is a natural time capsule.
+Officially designated as a preserve in 2016, this green space sits within the Old Beechwold Historical District - an area recognized on both the Columbus Register of Historic Properties (1985) and the National Register of Historic Places (1987).

-After the zoo's closure, the land was sold and eventually became known as "Beechwold," meaning "The Beech Forest," a nod to the numerous beech trees that populate the area.
+After the zoo closed its doors, the land changed hands and eventually became known as "Beechwold" - literally meaning "The Beech Forest," a fitting tribute to the abundant beech trees that grace the landscape.

 All Features & Facilities